 In the Left 4 Dead & Left 4 Dead 2 DLC mission "The Sacrifice" (and the comic tie-in), the original surviors escape to the Florida keys and potential safety from infected, but at the cost of one of their team members; while the players can choose between themselves in-game, the canon choice means that Bill Overbeck has been Killed Off for Real.

-In Call of Duty 4: Modern Warfare, the British SAS manage to stop the nuclear missiles headed towards the Eastern Seaboard and kill ultranationalist leader Imran Zakhaev...but at a great cost.
-Most of the SAS team is executed seconds before Loyalist reinforcements arrive, and it isn't immediately clear whether your commanding officer or you, the player character will even survive (though the sequel reveals they pulled through).
+In Call of Duty 4: Modern Warfare, the British SAS/United States Marine Corps task force manages to stop the nuclear missiles headed towards the Eastern Seaboard and kill Ultranationalist leader Imran Zakhaev...but at a great cost.
+Most of the SAS/USMC team is executed seconds before Loyalist reinforcements arrive, and it isn't immediately clear whether your commanding officer or you, the player character will even survive (though the sequel reveals they pulled through).
 In addition, Al-Asad was captured and killed, but not before he detonated a nuclear device that killed 30,000 American soldiers and leveled an entire city.

 In the sequel, Modern Warfare 2, things go From Bad to Worse.
 Soap and Price manage to disable and kill General Shepherd, but it's a hollow victory at best.
 The chain of events that started with an undercover agent posing as a Russian terrorist (and subsequently dying after being found out) led to a ground invasion of Russian forces in Virginia and Washington, hundreds of troops being killed, sweeping military powers being authorized and virtually an entire task force of elite troops being decimated before Shepherd was finally brought down.
 Soap and Price may still be alive, but the U.S. is on course for a major world war with Russia.